Do You Have an IRS Payroll Tax Debt?

 A tax professional may recommend filing a request for a Collection Due Process Hearing (CPD).
 A CPD prevents the IRS from imposing the levy against your business while you negotiate a solution to the tax debt.
 It also transfers your case to an IRS appeals settlement officer.

 Trust fund taxes are taxes that employers hold in trust for their employees.
-Any taxes that you withhold from employees’ paychecks, and which are due to the IRS, are trust fund taxes.
+Any taxes you withhold from employees’ paychecks, which are due to the IRS, are trust fund taxes.
 Trust fund taxes include income tax and employee contributions for Medicare, and Social Security payments.

 When it comes to trust fund taxes, the IRS can seek to collect these back payroll taxes from the business or anyone within the business deemed responsible for financial operations.
-This can include the owners, officers and employees with financial control over the business.
+This can include the owners, officers, and employees with financial control over the business.
 The liability for these taxes can be divided between the business and individuals, up to 100% of the trust fund amount.

 IRS Revenue Officers are motivated to expedite the payments and resolve the payroll tax liability as quickly as possible.
 12–24 months is a typical timeframe for past due payroll tax Installment Agreements.